10 Perfect Places to Watch the Sunrise in North Carolina

 Rise and shine, there’s much to do in North Carolina.
 Start your adventure early at one of these 10 spots, each perfect for taking in a beautiful sunrise.

-Set your alarm to wake up early.
+Set your alarm.
 You won’t miss the sleep.
 We promise.

 1 Cape Hatteras National Seashore